Founding a Scholarship at La Roche University

 students with great financial need.

-While La Roche College works intentionally to keep tuition well
+While La Roche University works intentionally to keep tuition well

 below the national average for private institutions, the total cost of earning